SHORT STORY 18

 “This has nothing to do with the terrorists?!”

 “What's good for the goose.”

 “Intolerable!”
 And the old Frenchman marched out and slammed the door shut!
-Staring at the photos of Nati, I wanted to grin, but knew where my obsession led the last time I stalked a girl in France.
+Staring at the photos of Nati, I wanted to grin, but I knew exactly where my obsessions had led me the last time that I stalked a girl in France.

 “I'm not a Jew.”

 “Your people, like mine, protect what we hold dear.”

 “I don't even look Israeli.”